Will the Biden Administration’s SEC Enact More Regulations and Enforcement?

 Not all investment advisors who violate RIA compliance regulations are fraudsters attempting to swindle their clients out of money.
 RIA compliance rules can be complicated, especially when the SEC regulatory policy undergoes a shift and little to no guidance is immediately available.

-To keep on the safe side and avoid jeopardizing one’s business, we highly recommend that financial advisors invest in compliance counseling with a securities fraud attorney who focuses on RIA compliance.
+To keep on the safe side and avoid jeopardizing one’s business, we highly recommend that financial advisors invest in compliance support with a securities attorney who focuses on RIA compliance.
 Reliable legal advice can help you gain peace of mind and free up time and energy for networking with clients rather than stumbling over legalese.

 My RIA Lawyer: Good Compliance is Good Business®